 It is possible to pin a widget for quick and easy access.
-From watch face, long press the lower button and select Customize from the Control panel.
+Select Customize from the Control panel or in the Settings to pin a widget.

 The widgets can be turned on/off from the Control panel under Customize " Widgets.
 Select which widgets you want to use by turning the toggle on.